 Ann Garrido is associate professor of homiletics at Aquinas Institute of Theology in St. Louis, MO.
 While her first passion is teaching, Garrido has also served the school in a number of administrative roles including (at varying points in time) as Director of the Doctorate of Ministry in Preaching, Director of MAPS Catechesis of the Good Shepherd, Director of Field Education, Director of Distance Learning, and Director of the Aquinas Ministry Integration Project.
-Garrido is the author of eight books, including the award-winning Redeeming Administration (Ave Maria Press, 2013) and Redeeming Conflict (Ave Maria Press, 2016).
-She has visited 48 states and 20 countries, having spoken in over 175 diocesan, university, parish, health care, educational, and business settings.
+Most recently, Garrido served as the Marten Fellow in Preaching at the University of Notre Dame.